-960 3.82.4.1 Retrieve Syslog Event Request Message
+3.82.4.1 Retrieve Syslog Event Request Message

 This is an HTTP GET parameterized search from an Audit Consumer to an Audit Record Repository.
 The Audit Record Repository is maintaining a database of syslog messages that have been received.
-This database may be a subset of all messages received.
+This database may be a subset of all messages received and it may include messages that do not adhere to the IHE Audit Trail format or to the IHE Provisional Audit Record format.
 The Audit Record Repository may have selection criteria for what kinds of messages are kept for later search, how long different kinds of messages are kept, etc. The response to this search will reflect the contents of the syslog messages stored on the Audit Record Repository at the time of the search.